 Do you know students who would make excellent Learning Peers?

-Recruitment takes place in November and March each year.
-To apply, students must submit an online form (www.mru.ca/PLP).
+Recruitment takes place in March of each year, but students can add their name to our contact list at any time (mru.ca/PLP).
 Successful applicants begin facilitating sessions the following semester, after attending training.

 Student Learning Services’ Peer Learning Program (PLP) provides peer support to help students achieve their academic goals by becoming more effective self-directed learners.
 It also offers Learning Peers (LPs) a volunteer leadership opportunity that enables them to participate in an on-campus community while building skills necessary for success in their future careers.